etal/cnvkit/doc/pipeline.rst

 reference from a collection of tumor samples.
 You can use the ``scatter`` command on the raw ``.cnn`` coverage files to help choose samples with relatively minimal CNVs for use in the reference.

+Notes on sample selection:

+* You can use ``cnvkit.py metrics *.cnr -s *.cns`` to see if any samples are especially noisy.
+See the :ref:`metrics` command.

+* CNVkit will usually call larger CNAs reliably down to about 10x on-target coverage, but there will tend to be more spurious segments, and smaller-scale or subclonal CNAs can be hard to infer below that point.
+  This is well below the minimum coverage thresholds typically used for SNV calling, especially for targeted sequencing of tumor samples that may have significant normal-cell contamination and subclonal tumor-cell populations.
+  So, a normal sample that passes your other QC checks will probably be OK to use in building a CNVkit reference -- assuming it was sequenced on the same platform as the other samples you're calling.

 Alternatively, you can create a "flat" reference of neutral copy number (i.e. log2 0.0) for each probe from the target and antitarget interval files.
 This